 - a.
-The faculty member desiring to benefit from the forgivable loan program should complete the "Application for Forgivable Loan for Faculty Graduate Degrees" (section 2.11.5.5) form and submit it to the office of the Vice President for Academic Affairs. - b.
-The President and the Vice President for Academic Affairs, upon receipt and evaluation of the faculty member's application, will grant or deny approval of the application. - c.
-Upon approval of the application, each request from the faculty member for disbursements of loan funds should be processed through the office of the Vice President for Academic Affairs. - d.
+The faculty member desiring to benefit from the forgivable loan program should complete the "Application for Forgivable Loan for Faculty Graduate Degrees" (section 2.11.5.5) form and submit it to the office of the VPAA. - b.
+The President and the VPAA, upon receipt and evaluation of the faculty member's application, will grant or deny approval of the application. - c.
+Upon approval of the application, each request from the faculty member for disbursements of loan funds should be processed through the office of the VPAA. - d.
 As long as the faculty member remains in good standing with the college, the loan forgiveness as outlined above in 2.11.5.2 G and H will be followed.

-2.11.6.4 Forgivable Loan Alternative Repayment Guidelines
+2.11.4.4 Forgivable Loan Alternative Repayment Guidelines